Link Search Menu Expand Document

 Degenerate faces

 A PMX material can request edge or point drawing; those primitives are encoded as zero-area triangles in the index buffer.
-With dropDegenerate: true (the default) they’re removed after welding, leaving only real surface triangles.
+With dropDegenerate: true (the default) they’re removed — once before welding (index-duplicate corners) and once after (corners welding can collapse to the same vertex), leaving only real surface triangles.

 Scope